red-hat-storage/ocs-training/ocp4ocs4/ocs-cluster-shrink/ocs4-shrink-cluster.md

 ### Remove Persistent Volume Claims

-Now we can proceed to delete the PVC for each of the `DeviceSet` we have freed.
+List all PVCs created for the OSDs in the cluster.

 ~~~
 $ oc get pvc -n openshift-storage| grep deviceset